Reduce Exchange server database file size

 -status| Name, DatabaseSize, AvailableNewMailboxSpace -Auto

-The limitation with eseutil is that it cannot recover the EDB file if it is badly corrupted and requires proper knowledge of the PowerShell commands.
+One of the main limitations of Eseutil is that it cannot recover an EDB file if it is severely corrupted, and using the tool effectively requires a good understanding of PowerShell commands.

 Method 2: Delete the unwanted data from the mailboxes